-AI for resume screening is designed to integrate with an ATS to automate the resume screening process.
-This is a prime example of how AI is changing the recruiter role by automating a low-value, repetitive task that most recruiters feel is a waste of their time and abilities.
+This type of software is designed to integrate with an ATS to automate the resume screening process.
+This is a prime example of how AI is changing the recruiter role by automating a time-consuming, repetitive task that most recruiters feel is a waste of their time and talent.

-This type of intelligent screening software uses AI to learn the qualifications of the job based on the job description and learn what good candidates looks like based on your historical hiring decisions.
+Screening software that uses AI learns the job qualifications based on its description and learns what good candidates look like based on your historical hiring decisions.

 The AI analyzes your existing resume database to learn which candidates moved on to become successful and unsuccessful employees based on their performance and tenure.